COMPARE

 The battery is the second-most expensive part of a home hybrid system after the panels and inverter, often 30 to 50% of total system capex.
 Brand choice affects real-world cycle life, modular flexibility, inverter compatibility, and installed cost per kWh.

 Three LiFePO4 brands show up over and over in installer packages across Indonesia in 2026: HinaESS, Pylontech, and BYD.
 All three use the same chemistry (LiFePO4), but they differ in module sizing, Indonesia distribution, and pricing tier.
-This article breaks them down by the dimensions that actually matter for a residential decision.
+This article covers the full picture: chemistry basics, sizing per use case, cycle life calculations, warranty management, and five honest scenarios where a battery is not the right investment.

 Reading this in Bahasa Indonesia?
 Switch to the Indonesian version.